 AAEP On Call Program to Serve Breeders’ Cup Telecast

 Two equine veterinarians will be serving the American Association of Equine Practitioners’ On Call program during the NBC Sports telecast of the Nov.
-2-3 Breeders’ Cup World Championships at Churchill Downs in Louisville, Ky.
+1–2 Breeders’ Cup World Championships at Santa Anita Park in Arcadia, Calif.

-Scott Palmer, VMD, Diplomate ABVP, and Alan Ruggles, DVM, Diplomate ACVS, will be at Churchill Downs to provide timely health updates to the media and viewing audience regarding the athletes in each race.
+Scott Palmer, VMD, Diplomate ABVP, and Alan Ruggles, DVM, Diplomate ACVS, will be at Santa Anita as AAEP On Call spokespersons to provide timely health updates to the media and viewing audience regarding the athletes in each race.